AndresRE23/AndresRE23/README.md

 ### 🧭 Personal Goals (2025)

-- 🔄 Build real-world apps that solve practical problems
+- 🔄 Build real-world apps that solve practical problems.
-- 🤝 Join an open-source project and contribute at least once
+- 🤝 Join an open-source project and contribute at least once.
-- 🌐 Launch my personal website as a dev portfolio
+- 🌐 Launch my personal website as a dev portfolio.

 ---